swoosh1337/Density-Dodger/Readme.md

-An Android app to help WPI student find study spaces and avoid crowded places.
+An Android app to help WPI students find study spaces and avoid crowded places.